stealthBS/demo1-repo/README.md

 - [ ] can make AI notes updates, and can keep records of GPT tools to make in use it. . . .

 <br>

+To maintain super-set and sub-set, we can write like this :
+- asdfaf
+  - asdfasf
+    - asdfasdf
+      - asdf
 ====

 for example to add an image here is :